dtaht/blog-cerowrt/content/post/anomolies_thus_far.md

 seconds - to find the right size at higher bandwidths.

 This was [in stark contrast to an earlier patch set](/post/fq_codel_on_ath10k) that actually did better in the first startup of a flow at higher rates - what was done differently there?
-That patch used *rate control statistics* to get it's capacity estimate, which the author had to fake as the ath10k has no easily available ones.
-The ath9k, and many other drivers, use minstrel, to get these would be easy - there's life in 802.11n yet!
+[That patch](/post/fq_codel_for_ath10k) used *rate control statistics* to get it's capacity estimate, which the author had to fake as the ath10k has no easily available ones.
+The ath9k, and many other drivers, could use [minstrel](/post/minstrel)'s comprehensive statistics.
+To get these into the fq_codel implementation for wifi would be easy - there's life in 802.11n yet!

 ## CPU over-usage